 His 2008 season with the Blue Jays was met with mixed results, but Rolen proceeded to put up incredible numbers the following year; Scott Rolen owned a slash line of .320/.370/.476.
 And with another year on his contract, Rolen suddenly looked very good to prospective teams in the playoff race.

-So as the Blue Jays began to come with grips that 2009 would not be their year to content, they began to listen on offers on their best players, one of the main ones being Scott Rolen.
+So as the Blue Jays began to come with grips that 2009 would not be their year to contend, they started to listen on offers on their best players; one of the main ones being Scott Rolen.
 It was also revealed that he approached management and requested a trade to be closer to home in Indiana.

 Considering how well Rolen was playing and that he essentially forced J.P.
 Ricciardi's hand, I'd say the Blue Jays got a pretty decent haul in return.